 SFI and EPSRC Centre for Doctoral Training in Energy Resilience and the Built Environment

-The new SFI-EPSRC Centre for Doctoral Training (CDT) in Energy Resilience and the Built Environment (ERBE) brings together world-leading academics from established energy research centres at MaREI, Loughborough University (LU) and University College London (UCL).
+The ERBE CDT brings together world-leading academics from established energy research centres at MaREI, Loughborough University (LU) and University College London (UCL).

 The ERBE CDT is supported by the Science Foundation Ireland (SFI) and the Engineering and Physical Sciences Research Council (EPSRC).